Chia-Network/chia-docs/docs/02architecture/p2p-system.md

 Timelords do not directly earn rewards.
 Furthermore, only the fastest timelord on the network will broadcast signage points at any given time.
 Therefore, only one timelord is required to keep the network running, and most farmers will not feel compelled to run one.
 However, professional farmers with multi-PiB farms may want to run a timelord, both for redundancy and for protection against temporary local latency issues.

 >NOTE: Chia network is currently developing an ASIC timelord.
-This will add redundancy to the network, while reducing the possibility of an attacker creating their own timelord that is significanly faster than anyone else's.
+This will add redundancy to the network, while reducing the possibility of an attacker creating their own timelord that is significantly faster than anyone else's.
 It should be available for purchase sometime in 2022.

 If someone controls the fastest timelord in the world, it doesn't give them much of an advantage at winning rewards.
 However, they could potentially orphan or censor other farmers, depending on how much faster their timelord is.